 STEP 3: The complainant and/or respondent may present the names of any witnesses who may provide pertinent information at the hearing, with a brief written general statement of the nature of the testimony from each witness-character witnesses will not be able to participate in the hearing.
-The list of witnesses and brief statements will be shared with the hearing committee prior to the hearing; the hearing committee will determine the participation of the witnesses in the hearing and may determine other individuals that may need to participate in the hearing.
+The list of witnesses and brief statements will be shared with the hearing committee prior to the hearing; the hearing committee will determine the participate in the hearing.
 The complainant and/or respondent is responsible to contact their witness(es) of the hearing date, time, and location to ensure they are present at the hearing.
 The hearing will proceed even if the witness(es) fails to attend the hearing.